Geam/config_common/README.md

 - -f|--force : Doesn't ask question, do it
 - -p|--personnal <url_to_personnal_git_repo> : you need to pass the url to your
   personnal config repo and it will clone it
+- -b : update brew, tap repo if any and install applications if any
 - -h|--help : display help

 ### Personnal config